-- 17.5.1 If the umpire miscounts the number of valid balls, the over as counted by the umpire shall stand. - 17.5.2 If, having miscounted, the umpire allows an over to continue after 6 valid balls have been bowled, he/she may subsequently call Over when the ball becomes dead after any delivery, even if that delivery is not a valid ball. - 17.5.3 Whenever possible, the third umpire shall liaise with the scorers and if possible inform the on-field umpires if the over has been miscounted.
+17.5.1 If the umpire miscounts the number of valid balls, the over as counted by the umpire shall stand.

+17.5.2 If, having miscounted, the umpire allows an over to continue after 6valid balls have been bowled, he/she may subsequently call Over when the ball becomes dead after any delivery, even if that delivery is not a valid ball.

+17.5.3 Whenever possible, the third umpire shall liaise with the scorers and if possible inform the on-field umpires that the over has been miscounted.
+(Televised Match), In a non televised match On filed umpires shall go with the Official scorer.